 What is Space Camp?

-Space Camp runs for between 2 and 6 days, with participants taking part in various hands on missions, a few of which we’ll go into a little further on in the post.
+Space Camp runs for between 2 and 6 days, with participants taking part in various hands-on missions, a few of which we’ll go into a little further on in the post.

 If you’re not familiar with the concept of a camp like this, here’s a quick overview.
-Camps in general in the USA, including Space Camp, are usually designed for both education and recreation, and involve an on-site stay of a few days or more, usually in a group of peers.
+Camps in the USA are usually designed for both education and recreation, and involve an on-site stay of a few days or more, usually in a group of peers.
+They’re a fairly popular thing, with camps for everything from football to music to astronomy.
+They usually take place over the long summer break from school and are generally aimed at school age children, though many camps (including Space Camp) run throughout the year, and there are programmes available for adults too.

 Where is Space Camp?

-What better place therefore for Space Camp to be, practically next door to NASA and in the shadow of a Saturn V rocket?
+What better place for Space Camp to be, practically next door to NASA and in the shadow of a Saturn V rocket?

 Is Space Camp for Adults?

-Can Families attend Space Camp?
+Can Families Attend Space Camp?

 How Much Does Space Camp Cost?